-The next Virtual meeting will be held online on Tuesday, June 9, 2020 at 4:00 pm.
+The next Virtual meeting will be held online in September, 2020.
+Details will be posted later.

 Details concerning online connection will be sent to Members of MCGS by email within one week before the meeting.